ericchen321/guanxiongchen.io/pp/2-dof-arm.md

 Controlling a motor with PID required me to know the values of PID constants - Kp, Ki and Kd.
 So I built a model in Simulink/MATLAB to help me find the combination of three values that would work.
 This is the thing I built:

 ![](simulink_model.PNG)
+*The image is taken from our group report*

 I can probably elaborate how I found the PID constants, but you'll probably get bored.
 But essentially I did a bunch of math.
 Once I have got a set of three constants, I could plug them into the orange part of the simulation.
 The motor parameters went into the dark blue parts.
 Then I ran the simulation to see of the constants could make the motors rotate in a way I wanted them to.